Skip to Content

 “We haven’t had a chance to really give feedback on how the academies work in a way that meaningfully moves the needle,” said Payton.
 “There have been feedback sessions, but nothing has really changed, despite many concerns being raised from every conceivable factor … Questions have been asked, and in many cases those questions were either kicked to other people, who didn’t know the answers, or were ignored.”

-Payton says that a professional development day in March was specifically designated as a time for teachers to share their ideas, but it failed to pan out that way.
+Payton said that a professional development day in March was specifically designated as a time for teachers to share their ideas, but it failed to pan out that way.

 “Most of it was just us getting speeches about how great things are already working,” he said.
 “And then we were able to give feedback on a very narrow band of things, none of which included the academy structure.”